-If there is no fixed fire extinguishing system installed, two size B-I or one B-II fire extinguisher(s) must be on board.
-If a fixed system is installed one B-I is required.
-The American Boat & Yacht Council (ABYC) recommends three A, B or C Type fire extinguishers be on board and located within easy reach of helm, outside of engine compartment(s), galley, and passenger area.
+If there is no fixed fire extinguishing system installed, two size 5-B or one 20-B fire extinguisher(s) must be on board.
+If a fixed system is installed one 5-B is required.
+The American Boat & Yacht Council (ABYC) recommends three 5-B type ABC fire extinguishers be on board and located within easy reach of helm, outside of engine compartment(s), galley, and passenger area.